osofem/bigarith.js/documentation/add.md

 # add()
-<code>add()</code> returns the sum of two summands.
+<code>add()</code> returns the sum of two numbers.
 There is a method function and a static method function.

 #### Syntax
 ##### method function